extrawest/livekit_voice_assistant/flutter/application/README.md

 Then, run the following command to automatically clone this template and connect it to LiveKit Cloud.

 ```bash
 lk app create --template voice-assistant-flutter --sandbox <token_server_sandbox_id>
 ```
+navigate in application folder, create .env file and add your LIVEKIT_SANDBOX_ID=<your-sandbox-id>

 Install dependencies and run the app:
 ```bash